Dino Pit | About the Dino Pit | The Dino Pit Fossils | Visitor Information | Sponsors | Discoveries Coloring Sheets

 Tyrannosaurus was one of the last non-avian dinosaurs in Texas, and lived in the same environment as Alamosaurus and Quetzalcoatlus.
 Like these creatures, Tyrannosaurus became extinct at the very end of the Cretaceous (65 million years ago) in the great extinction event that killed off many other species.
 The closest living relatives of Tyrannosaurus are modern birds.

 Tyrannosaurus roamed across western North America, but only a few rare bits and pieces of its skeleton have been found in Texas.
 The partial upper jaw buried in the Dino Pit is just a small piece of the skeleton, but it is nevertheless one of the most complete pieces of a Tyrannosaurus ever found in Texas.
-It was discovered in Big Bend National Park in 1970 and excavated by paleontologists at the Texas Natural Science Center’s Vertebrate Paleontology Laboratory.
+It was discovered in Big Bend National Park in 1970 and excavated by paleontologists at the Texas Memorial Museum’s Vertebrate Paleontology Laboratory.